 Breeding Rili Shrimp

-As with many Neocaridina Davidi (Heteropoda) variants, breeding and keeping Rili shrimp is quite easy.
-Since they are almost the same as Red Cherry Shrimp, Blue Pearl shrimp or any other Neocaridina variant, their breeding requirements are also similar and can easily be bred in a basic shrimp tank.
-Essentially, with clean water, suitable temperature and both sexes in the tank, the shrimp will readily reproduce.
+As with most Neocaridina Davidi (Heteropoda) variants, Rili shrimp are quite easy to keep and breed.
+Since they are nearly the same shrimp as Blue Pearl shrimp, Red Cherry shrimp or any other Neocaridina strain, they are also quite similar in the breeding requirements and can simply be bred in the basic shrimp tank.
+Basically, given a mix of clean water, sexes and suitable temperatures, these shrimp will eagerly reproduce.